Mirac-BRG/SoundVibe/README.md

 # SoundVibe 🎵

-**SoundVibe**, SoundVibe is a modern Windows music player that blends the Frutiger Aero aesthetic with modern audio engineering.
+**SoundVibe** is a modern Windows music player that blends the Frutiger Aero aesthetic with modern audio engineering.
 Designed with modern technologies, it delivers a sleek, minimalist, and high-performance music experience while remaining lightweight on system resources.

 ---